HydraMeshnet/developer-portal/api/layer1_api.md

 ### SSI Operations

 To be able to update the SSI state, you need to add `operationAttempts` to your layer-1 transaction.
-Belowe the available operations can be put into a layer-1 custom transaction that writes the SSI state.
+Below the available operations can be put into a layer-1 custom transaction that writes the SSI state.

 #### Register Proof of Existence